 4. Treat Them Like a Partner, Not a Vendor

-Ultimately, a true digital marketing partner isn’t there to execute.
-They should be invested in your success, thinking strategically about how to drive results.
+Think about the difference between a partner and a vendor.
+A vendor delivers what you ask for.
+A good marketing partner should be invested in your success and think strategically about how to drive results.
 That means offering recommendations, proactively solving problems, and sometimes telling you things you might not want to hear.

 5. Be Patient with the Process, But Accountable with Results